Curriculum Vitae

 EDUCATION

 2019.
-Ph.D., The Centre for Drama, Theatre and Performance Studies, in collaboration with The Mark S. Bonham Centre for Sexual Diversity Studies Dissertation: Living Legends: Performing a Queer Past Through Drag
+Ph.D., The Centre for Drama, Theatre and Performance Studies, in collaboration with The Mark S. Bonham Centre for Sexual Diversity Studies

 2013.
-M.A., The Centre for Drama, Theatre and Performance Studies- The University of Toronto
+M.A., The Centre for Drama, Theatre and Performance Studies.
+The University of Toronto

 2012.
-B.A., The Department of Theatre- York University
+B.A., The Department of Theatre.
+York University

-PUBLICATIONS
+ACADEMIC PUBLICATIONS

 Peer Reviewed Journal Articles